LauraBertola/Tutorials/RADseq/Readme.md

 * Better locus ID consistency across individuals.
 * Reference-anchored SNP positions.

-But after mapping, you should still use a RADseq-aware pipeline (e.g., ipyrad -r, Stacks ref_map) to cluster loci and call variants.
+But after mapping, you should still use a RADseq-aware pipeline (e.g., ipyrad, Stacks) to cluster loci and call variants.

 Of course, there are different arguments for using a specific pipeline, and consistency with previously generated datasets is one of them.
 But RADseq pipeline exist for a reason.